open-telemetry/opentelemetry-operator/docs/api.md

-fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed
+fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.

 <table>
     <thead>